-Maria Burton, named by Variety as "talent to watch," has directed five successful feature films, the latest of which was acquired by Mar Vista for release in 2016 and Netflix 2017.
-A Sort of Homecoming, a coming of age story set in the world of high-school debate, starring Laura Marano (Austin & Ally), Katherine McNamara (Shadowhunters), Parker Mack (Chasing Life), Michelle Clunie (Queer as Folk, Teen Wolf) and Kathleen Wilhoite, is now available on Netflix and iTunes.
-Burton's sixth feature, For the Love of George, a comedy starring Nadia Jordan, Tate Donovan, Rosanna Arquette, Rex Lee and Kristen Johnston, is currently set for a 2018 release.
+Maria Burton, named by Variety as "talent to watch," has directed six successful feature films, the latest of which are currently available on Netflix and VOD: A Sort of Homecoming, a coming of age story set in the world of high-school debate, starring Laura Marano (Austin & Ally), Katherine McNamara (Shadowhunters), Parker Mack (Chasing Life), Michelle Clunie (Queer as Folk, Teen Wolf) and Kathleen Wilhoite; and For the Love of George, a comedy with stars including Tate Donovan, Rosanna Arquette, Rex Lee, Marina Sirtis and Kristen Johnston, released in early 2018.

 Burton's earlier films are Just Friends (AMC/WE), Temps (Netflix), and Manna From Heaven(MGM/SONY), and Sign My Snarling Movie- a documentary about the popular a cappella singing group, The Bobs.
 Burton recently directed the webseries, Old Guy, starring Peri Gilpin (Frasier) and produced The Happiest Day of His Life (MTV/Logo), Kings, Queens & In-Betweens, and Julia Sweeney's Letting Go of God (Showtime.)